 Symptom Overview

-Pubic lice can cause itching, blue spots and sores in the infected area.
-It may also be possible to see grey-white lice or hair nits (the egg form of pubic lice).
+Pubic lice can cause itching, blue spots, and sores in the infected area.
+Grey-white lice or hair nits (the egg form of pubic lice) may also be visible.

 Get help